isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-“Mrs Beeton” in Malaya: Women, Cookbooks and the Makings of the Housewife.md

 <img style="width: 400px; height: 500px;" src="/images/vol-9-issue-3/Women%2C%20cookbook%2C%20housewife/w6.jpg">

-Janice Loo is an Associate Librarian with the National Library Content and Services division.
-She graduated with a B.A.
-(Hons) in Southeast Asian Studies with a second major in History from the National University of Singapore in 2011.
-She keeps a casual record of food-related discoveries from the library's collections at eatarchive.tumblr.com.

 Cookbooks, pamphlets, newspapers, domestic manuals and the like are rich sources of recipes, diet and nutrition advice as well as kitchen anecdotes and trivia.
 The non-literary and utilitarian nature of these writings belies their narrative potential as texts that contain rich socio-historical material on food-related culture.
 Despite their seeming inconsequentiality, details on everyday cooking and eating provide clues to wider debates about national, colonial, postcolonial, class, race and gender politics.
 English-language cookery texts published in early 20th century British Malaya provide a discursive space where women - whether writing, reading or practising the culinary arts - can participate in fashioning the feminine ideal.

 Regarded as the paragon of progressive womanhood in the history of British domesticity, the legacy of Isabella Beeton's magnum opus, *Beeton's Book of Household Management* (1861), refigures Malayan cookery texts beyond the parochial, suggesting the influence of domestic discourses from Victorian England.
 Cookbooks reproduce dominant gendered ideologies as "explicit emblems of women's relegation to the domestic sphere - the world of the home."[^1] Yet boundaries shift and blur when these texts also demonstrate how women, ostensibly acting in their traditional capacities as housekeeper and caregiver, could influence the well-being of the family, the wider community and beyond.